AceFire6/jethromuller.co.za/src/content/blog/setting_up_esp32/Setting up an ESP-WROOM-32.md

 There are a few things you need to set up before you can actually get started.
-You need drivers, a development environment (unless you are using the [esptool utility](https://github.com/espressif/esptool) directly), and **very importantly** a USB cable that supports data connections.
+You need drivers, a development environment (unless you are using the [esptool utility](https://github.com/espressif/esptool) directly), and **importantly** a USB cable that supports data connections.

 ### Drivers

-You will most likely need to install drivers for the UART chip that exists on your ESP32 board.
+You need to install drivers for the UART chip that exists on your ESP32 board.
 In my case it's a CP2102 USB to UART Bridge Virtual COM Port (VCP).

 You should be able to find the name on the little microcontroller near the USB port on your ESP32